lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 because we called the `sortMorphs()` method previously.

 ..  warning:: The new mask must be the same length as the `candidates` member.
 If this requirement
-        is not satisified, an instance of `RuntimeError` is raised.
+        is not satisfied, an instance of `RuntimeError` is raised.

 ..  warning:: The mask should only be set after the morphs are sorted.
 If the mask is set and
         the order of morphs is changed, the mask will stay the same and will have to be updated